 This list is far from exhaustive.
 The fact of the matter, however, is that many people fall into addiction as a way of self-medicating mental issues like the ones above.
 This creates a cycle of addiction in which the sufferer medicates to avoid the pain brought about by the mental condition, but then the alcohol or drug abuse allows their mental well-being to deteriorate further.

 Cognitive-behavioral therapy addresses these issues directly and allows our specialists to treat the co-occurring disorders simultaneously so that the patient can get the tools they need to achieve lasting recovery.

 What to Expect from CBT

 Your CBT sessions help you learn healthy coping skills for the future.
 You learn how to reduce stress, improve your behaviors, and increase your well-being.

-Your CBT sessions include one-on-one time with an addiction therapist and rehab program.
-Overall, your therapist will teach you about substance abuse, support your addiction recovery, and help you reach your goals.
+Your CBT sessions include one-on-one time with an addiction therapist.
+This individual will teach you about substance abuse, support your addiction recovery, and help you reach your goals.
 CBT sessions last under an hour and focus on the negative aspects of the week prior.
 The therapist challenges your negative thoughts and beliefs and helps you learn positive coping mechanisms.

-If your teen or young adult needs addiction treatment, Zelus Recovery in Meridian, Idaho is here to help.
-Zelus Recovery treats young adults and teens from Boise, Nampa, Eagle, Meridian, and other areas.
-Our outpatient programs emphasize strong family involvement.
-For example, you’ll join your son or daughter in group therapies to help them work toward a better life.
+If the teen or young adult in your life needs addiction treatment, Zelus Recovery in Meridian, Idaho, is here to help.
+Zelus Recovery treats young adults and teens from Meridian, Boise, Nampa, Eagle, and other surrounding areas.

-If you live in Idaho, don’t wait to call Zelus Recovery at 866-365-4436.
+If you live in Idaho, don’t wait to reach out to Zelus Recovery online or call us at 208.518.0797.
 The earlier you help a young person recover, the brighter their future.